+Nicky Deam: You entered the spotlight with your role as Marnie on Girls but have since taken on projects like a live musical and a big-screen thriller.
+Many people would call those choices ballsy.
+Do you have any advice for people who want to take a risk in their career?
 Allison Williams: It would be very easy for me to say trust your gut, because I'm in a position to be able to take risks ...
 I've saved up some money—if something were to fail spectacularly I would be okay.
 But if I'm looking at someone who really has no backstop and is living paycheck to paycheck but has dreams of doing something, I guess I would urge them to try to do both at once, if you can: Continue supporting yourself and having a stable life while also pursuing your dream at the same time, and then when it's time to jump, you'll know it, and you might free-fall for a second but hopefully with enough planning and with a really good idea and good execution you might be able to find your footing again.

 "take little risks all day rather than take a big risk all at once"

 But I always think that when people say "take a risk" or "jump at the opportunity," they're kind of negating all of the factors that may not be affecting them anymore if you're in a position to tell someone to take a risk.
 But if you're looking at someone who is really struggling and they were to take said risk, I think that the wiser, practical but less uplifting thing to say is take little risks all day rather than take a big risk all at once.